wstroberg/starter-academic/content/home/welcome.md

 active: true  # Activate this widget? true/false
 weight: 15  # Order that this section will appear.

-title: "Computational Biosystems Lab"
+title: "Welcome..."
-subtitle: ""
+subtitle: "to the _Computational Biosystems Lab_ at the University of Alberta"

 # [design]
 design: